raghavpatidar/Leetcode/SQL/README.md

 ## [181.
 Employees Earning More Than Their Managers](https://leetcode.com/problems/employees-earning-more-than-their-managers/)
-<h4>Write an SQL query to find the employees who earn more than their managers.
-Return the result table in any order.The query result format is in the following example.</h4>
+> Write an SQL query to find the employees who earn more than their managers.
+Return the result table in any order.The query result format is in the following example.</>
 <details>
 <summary>Schema</summary>